One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 Coconut oil helps with nutrient absorption.

-You can always consult with a medical professional from what age it’s best to incorporate coconut oil in your baby’s diet.
+You can always consult with a medical professional to decide when it’s best to incorporate coconut oil in your baby’s diet.

 11. Teething pain soother